hapax/hapax.github.io/assets/simple-physics.md

 #### 2.3.
 Usage notes<a id="sec-2-3" name="sec-2-3"></a>

+Dimensional analysis has its limits.
-Since we throw away numbers, dimensional analysis will usually only be good up to an overall numerical factor.
+First of all, since we throw away numbers, it is usually only good up to an overall numerical factor.
+In the first example involving pumpkins, I sneakily chose quantities so that the missing numerical factor was $1$, but in the second, we were off by
+$6\pi \approx 20$.
+Nature is forgiving, and the missing numerical factor is more often closer to $1$ than to $20$!

 [notes](https://hapax.github.io/assets/dimensional-analysis.pdf).

 ## 3. Fermi estimates <a id="sec-3" name="sec-3"></a>

+#### 3.1.
+The Webster theatre<a id="sec-3-1" name="sec-3-1"></a>

 ##### 4. Random walks <a id="sec-4" name="sec-4"></a>